Local Quantum Cooling for Large Fermi Systems with Pairing: Introduction.

-The dissipative term $\I \mat{W}_{k}$ can pose a significant technical challenge as it breaks hermiticity leading to non-unitary evolution under which the states $\varphi_{k}$ lose their orthonormality.
+The dissipation term $\I \mat{W}_{k}$ poses a significant technical challenge because it breaks hermiticity, leading to non-unitary evolution in which the states $\varphi_{k}$ lose their orthonormality.
 For small systems, this can be restored at each time step with e.g.\ Gram–Schmidt reorthogonalization, but this becomes prohibitively costly in large-scale three-dimensional fermionic simulations.
 While specialized stochastic schemes such as quantum-jump or quantum-trajectory methods~\cite{Plenio} have been successfully applied in few-level or few-mode systems, they do not extend naturally to large Fermi systems, as they rely on non-Hermitian effective dynamics that require propagating full many-body wavefunctions: an approach that becomes computationally intractable in realistic 3D simulations.